How to Earn Money as a Kid in 2021

 - Sell homegrown produce or flowers.
 If your kid loves to garden, this could be a great way to exercise their green thumb and get rid of the tons of zucchini that you just can’t get cooked fast enough.

 - Sell eggs.
-Assuming you already have chickens or are interested in getting some, this could be a fun task for a young kid.
+Assuming you already have chickens or are interested in getting some, this could be a fun task for young people.
 The consistency of gathering, prepping, and selling them will teach them persistence and keeping up with an on-going job.

-- Upgrade to the farmer’s market.
-If produce, flower, or egg sales go well, take it to the farmer’s market.
+- Upgrade to the farmers market.
+If produce, flower, or egg sales go well, take it to the farmer’s market and charge a higher price.
 While you’ll have to help them, they’ll also get more exposure and make more sales than word of mouth.

 - Sell water, pop, or candy at local town events.
 This job involves checking to make sure you don’t need a permit, or you aren’t stepping on any toes.
 However, it’s a great learning opportunity for your kids to work on their social skills, dealing with money, and handling sales.